Arnab-Developer/ApiHealthCheck/README.md

 ![.NET](https://github.com/Arnab-Developer/api-health-check/workflows/.NET/badge.svg?branch=main)

-Background task application with .NET (with DI, logging, configuration) to check api health.
+This is a small utility app to check api health in a perticular time interval.
+Add the details of the apis in configuration (like appsettings) to check their health.
+This is a background task application with .NET (with DI, logging, configuration) to check api health.

 To write tasks which runs in background, I always used Windows Task Scheduler or Windows Service.
 But ASP.NET Core is now more cross platform and these solutions are only for Windows.
 So recently I found a more cross platform solution which is ASP.NET Core background tasks.